LACEWEB SOCIOGRAMS

 The expanding network has potential for both unifying experience and enrichment through diversity

 Further linkings have been made in Figure 15.
 Now the 'web' like structure of the linkings is emerging.
-Another term for this is functional matrix'.
-The word matrix is from the greek word having the following meanings:
+Another term for this is ‘functional matrix'.
+The word matrix is from the Greek word having the following meanings:

-• the womb place of nurturing a place where anything is generated or developed the formative part from which a structure is produced intercellular substance a mold type or die in which anything is cast or shaped a multidimensional network
+• the womb place of nurturing a place where anything is generated or developed the formative part from which a structure is produced intercellular substance a mould type or die in which anything is cast or shaped a multidimensional network

 In this example the enabler has only made links with the original three locals.
 It may be that further links are made between the enabler and others in the network.
 It is not however necessary.
 Typically, the links between locals rapidly increase ahead of the links between locals and enablers.
 It will be noted that by Figure 15, the enabler may have become a relatively invisible figure.
 The enabler may continue to share micro-experiences with the original locals.
 By now most of the healing ways are being received from locals.